-AR 515 Art History (3) Offered Fall odd.
+AR 515 Art History (3) Offered on campus: Fall odd.
 This course focuses on the history of illustration with information on related topics such as philosophy and aesthetics.

-AR 521–522 Graduate Painting (3 each) Offered Fall, Spring.
+AR 521–522 Graduate Painting (3 each) Offered on campus: Fall, Spring.
 Students will develop advanced techniques of painting in media such as oil, gouache, and watercolor in their specific areas of interest.

-AR 531 Advanced Digital Graphics (3) Offered Fall.
+AR 531 Advanced Digital Graphics (3) Offered on campus: Fall.
 Students utilize digital tools to develop graphics for use in their design portfolio.

-AR 532 Web Design (3) Offered Spring.
+AR 532 Web Design (3) Offered on campus: Spring.
 Competency: Web Programming.
 The graduate student will develop creative solutions to common web-related design problems, utilizing industry-standard software applications.

-AR 533 Conceptual Communication for the Visual Artist (3) Offered Fall.
+AR 533 Conceptual Communication for the Visual Artist (3) Offered on campus: Fall.
 Students develop creative problem-solving processes with an emphasis on clear visual communication with mastery of individual technique.

-AR 534 Advanced Conceptual Communication (3) Offered Spring.
+AR 534 Advanced Conceptual Communication (3) Offered on campus: Spring.
 Prereq.: AR 533.
 Students create advanced-level projects with an emphasis on clear visual communication with mastery of individual technique.

-AR 541–542 Graduate Studio (3 each) Offered Fall, Spring, Online.
+AR 541–542 Graduate Studio (3 each) Offered on campus and online: Fall, Spring.
 Prereq. for AR 541: Student in M.A. degree in studio art or graphic design.
 Prereq. for AR 542: AR 541.
 These courses allow the graduate student to develop particular areas of interest in art or design while building a portfolio for the M.A. show.
 Individual projects will be approved by instructor.

-AR 611 Graduate Art Research Project (3) Offered Interterm, Post-term.
+AR 611 Graduate Art Research Project (3) Offered on campus: Interterm, Post-term.
 This course is designed to aid students in research and creating bibliographic entries.
 Students learn how to use the library systems.

-AR 640 Professional Studio (9) Offered Summer, Online.
+AR 640 Professional Studio (9) Offered online: Summer.
 Culminating the work of the M.F.A. program, the student will explore a broad range of topics related to his area of interest in art or design.
 Projects will include completion of advanced works in the student’s specialty.

-AR 641 Graduate Studio (4) Offered Fall, Spring, Online.
+AR 641 Graduate Studio (4) Offered on campus and online: Fall, Spring.
 This course allows the graduate student to develop particular areas of interest in art or design while building a portfolio for the M.F.A. show.
 Individual projects will be approved by instructor.

-AR 647 Graduate Studio (3) Offered Fall, Spring, Online.
+AR 647 Graduate Studio (3) Offered on campus and online: Fall, Spring.
 Prereq.: AR 640 and 641.
 This course is designed for the M.F.A. student to continue work on selected topics in preparation for the M.F.A. show and thesis.